 When news broke in January 2022 that singer-songwriter Karim Ouellet had passed away, residents of Quebec were stunned.
 On January 17, the authorities disclosed to the public that the young pop sensation had been discovered dead in his recording studio in Quebec City.

 According to the musician’s medical records, he suffered from type 1 diabetes as well as a substance abuse issue.
 According to the findings of the coroner, Ouellet did not take insulin for many months.
-During that time, he acquired an addiction to cocaine, which caused his insulin consumption to become “more unpredictable.”
+The coroner’s report noted that Ouellet had struggled with his diabetes management since the age of 17, when he was first hospitalized for refusing to take his insulin.
+He had been hospitalized several times in 2020 for diabetic ketoacidosis.
+On October 31, 2021, just weeks before his death, Ouellet was admitted to Hôtel-Dieu de Québec in severe hypoglycemia and intoxication but refused treatment and left the hospital the same day.

 In a message on Facebook, his sister Sarahmée, who is also a singer-songwriter, said that the family will “continue to celebrate his life, his talent, and his legacy.”
 She wrote: “Thank you for this outpouring of love for Karim, to all who were moved by his words and his tunes.”
 According to the information available on his profile on Spotify, he had just celebrated his 37th birthday and was working on his fourth album at the time of his passing.